Item has been added

 What Makes Acacia Special for Sensitive Guts?

-Acacia fiber is different from other prebiotics because it ferments slowly in the gut.
-Many common prebiotics like inulin or FOS ferment quickly, often causing gas, bloating, and stomach pain.
+Acacia fiber is different from other prebiotics because it ferments slowly in the gut.[2]
+Many common prebiotics like inulin or fructooligosaccharides (FOS) ferment quickly, often causing gas, bloating, and stomach pain.
 This makes them hard to use for people with sensitive stomachs or IBS.
+The rapid fermentation of these fibers can lead to a sudden surge in gas production within the first few hours of consumption, which explains why many people experience immediate discomfort after taking typical prebiotic supplements.

-Acacia's gentle nature comes from its unique structure that allows it to be broken down gradually throughout the entire digestive tract.
+Acacia's gentle nature comes from its unique arabinogalactan structure—a complex branched polysaccharide consisting primarily of arabinose and galactose sugars.[3]
+This molecular architecture allows it to be broken down gradually throughout the entire digestive tract rather than being rapidly consumed in the proximal colon.
 This slow fermentation means you get all the benefits of a prebiotic without the uncomfortable side effects.
 It's really helpful for people who've had bad experiences with other fiber supplements or prebiotics before.

 How Acacia Supports Your Gut Microbiome